-The most common digestive problems which have a psychosomatic origin are the following:
+The most common digestive problems that sometimes have a psychosomatic origin are the following:

-Once we have realized that a digestive problem can have many causes we should also treat the emotional part.
-It is best to consult a holistic therapist who will take into account all the different aspects of any disease (diet, lifestyle, psychology, etc.), but we should also find out all we can and try a few natural remedies:
+Now that you know there are many potential causes of digestion problems, you should also find ways to treat potential emotional factors.
+It’s best to see a holistic therapist who will take into account all the different aspects of a disease (diet, lifestyle, psychology, etc.).
+But you can also do some research and try natural remedies.
+Here are some ideas:

-- Medicinal plants with relaxing properties that can help us regulate our nervous system: the best known are lemon balm, or passionflower, linden or valerian.
+- Medicinal plants with relaxing properties that can help you regulate your nervous system: the best known are lemon balm, passionflower, linden, and valerian root.

-- Natural supplements and foods that balance the nervous system: rice and whole grains, brewer’s yeast, nuts, green vegetables, dates, garbanzo beans or chick peas and bananas.
+- Natural supplements and foods that balance the nervous system: rice and whole grains, brewer’s yeast, nuts, green vegetables, dates, garbanzo beans (chick peas), and bananas.

 - Get physical exercise at least three times a week.
-You can do intense sports or even better something less stressful, depending on how you feel.
+You can do intense workouts or something a little less strenuous, depending on how you feel.

-- Surround yourself with nature at least once a week.
+- Immerse yourself in nature at least once a week.

 Eat in peace

-It is vital that, when you eat, you meet the following basic requirements:
+When you eat, you should meet these basic requirements:

 - Eat alone or with a good friend.

-- Avoid eating in places such as your workplace or other places where you do not feel relaxed.
+- Avoid eating in places like your job or other places where you don’t feel relaxed.

-- Do not force yourself to eat if you do not feel relaxed.
-It is better to wait a little bit.
+- Don’t force yourself to eat if you don’t feel relaxed.
+It’s better to wait a little bit.

-- Do not eat hurriedly, standing or while doing other activities.
+- Don’t eat in a rush, while standing, or while doing other activities.